codyduong/EECS-330/README.md

 Taken with [Dr. Zijun Yao](https://sites.google.com/view/zijunyao/) in Fall 2023.

-All lab info/instructions are available at the [KU-EECS330 Fall23/lab-schedule](https://github.com/ku-eecs330/lab-schedule) public repository
+All lab info/instructions are available at the ~~[KU-EECS330 Fall23/lab-schedule](https://github.com/ku-eecs330/lab-schedule)~~ public repository

+> [!WARNING]
+> It looks like the original `lab-schedule` repository was overwritten with Fall 2024.
+As such the original lab instructions have been lost.
+> As long as labs remain mostly similiar, you may be able to extrapolate some usage from this repository.

 ## Grades